zackarychapman/Sprint-Challenge--Advanced-CSS/README.md

 4. How would you describe preprocessing to someone new to CSS?

-A:Its a way to make everything far mor responsive, a way to type far less, and communicate/change things accross your document far better.
-Like sizes/fonts/colors/variables/anything can be changed symultaneously.
+A:Its a way to make everything far more responsive, a way to type far less, and communicate/change things accross your document far better.
+Like sizes/fonts/colors/variables/anything can be changed simultaneously.

 5. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?

-A: I the @variables they are very easy to control and understand, mostly because they are 1-2 layers deep usually.
-Mixins with .thisvariable are a bit trickier for me because of nesting, most of the time the work for me, but sometimes they don't and it can be a bit tricky to figure out why.
+A: I like the @variables they are very easy to control and understand, mostly because they are 1-2 layers deep usually.
+Mixins with .thisvariable are a bit trickier for me because of nesting, most of the time they work for me, but sometimes they don't and it can be a bit tricky to figure out why.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.